 Not everyone enjoys black coffee.
-Some people find it bitter, others think it is just too strong.
+Some people find it bitter, others think it is just too strong and make the change to flavored coffee beans.
 The best part about coffee, and taste in general, is that it is all subjective.
 Although coffee already has subtle flavor nuances, many people find themselves needing a bit more flavor.
 As a result, new and unique coffee flavors are seen more and more today.

 Despite what some people say, there is no right way to drink coffee.
-We like what we like, don't let anyone tell you any different.
+Even if you are using the best coffee beans, we like what we like and don't let anyone tell you any different.
 Adding extra coffee flavors should not be looked down upon, even if you are taking away from the original flavor profile that the famer worked so hard to achieve!
 Now that we got that coffee stigma out of the way, how do they flavor coffee?

 Flavoring coffee is quite a sticky business to get into, literally, but there really isn't much to it.
 So how do they flavor coffee?
 Well, the process of making flavored coffee is as simple as roasting coffee beans and then adding a flavor syrup to the roasted coffee beans.